anitab-org/documentation/ways-to-contribute.md

 Attend our open sessions (check [our calendar](https://calendar.google.com/calendar/embed?src=sh10tv3mtfve62somg9nngp9tg%40group.calendar.google.com)) or communicate with us on [Zulip](https://anitab-org.zulipchat.com/) to learn more about these types of contribution.

-Here's some examples :point_down:

 ## Design

 Help us improve our projects user interfaces and experience for the users.
-Zulip stream: [#design](https://anitab-org.zulipchat.com/#narrow/stream/216323-design)
+Zulip stream: [#design](https://anitab-org.zulipchat.com/#narrow/stream/216323-design).

 - Create mockups for new apps (web or mobile);
 - Create mockups with a redesign of a current app (web or mobile);